KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 ## Strings

 Internally strings are normally placed into `tt_string` or `tt_stringview` classes.
 These classes inherit from `std::string` and `std::string_view` respectively, and provide additional functionality common across both of these classes.
-When you need to convert a tt_string or tt_stringview to a wxString to pass to wxWidgets, use the method `make_wxString()`.
-If you need to pass a wxString to tt_string, use `utf8_string()`.
-These two methods ensure that UTF8/16 conversion is correctly handled on Windows.
-It also ensure a seamless transition between wxWidgets 3.2 and 3.3 where the underlying wxString is changed from UTF16 to UTF8.
+Note that the wxWidgets library is built as UTF8 even on Windows (new option in wxWidgets 3.3).

 ### Debugging macros